Just a few days ago I was looking at my busy work calendar and I couldn’t believe how all this happened in just a year.

 It took me tireless hours searching online trying to find the way to work in this industry and not to die on the try.
 Many times I was wondering myself if life really means to keep working for your dreams or instead it was a purely romantic thing and on the contrary all our economic pressures were aim to win.

-A few months later, I was developing 4 short documentaries for one of the biggest international channels of the world Al Jazeera with my own equipment and staff!
+A few months later, I was developing 4 short documentaries for one of the biggest international broadcasters of the world Al Jazeera with my own equipment and staff!
 But not enough with that, they were stories with positive impacts and messages for the world in order to get better!
 I honestly mention this and I still can’t believe it.
 Since the first day I touched a camera in my life, this was my encouragement to get into this industry.
 I only wanted to develop stories that brings consciousness about different things and I was there doing that!
 Besides, they were happy clients leaving great reviews!

 I keep learning every single day about filming but most important about humans.
 The relationship with your clients, with your co-workers and with your characters are the most important things from anything.
 Don’t be afraid about money.
 That’s something that works as an illusion to make us feel lost in life.
 Trust your heart and intuition more and keep working on yourself because that’s the only person you will have for the rest of your life to approve your next most important decisions.